Am I eligible?

 - You are a British or EU/EEA citizen, or you have indefinite leave to remain.
 If you do not have indefinite leave to remain you can apply for renting/purchasing but you may not be able to get a mortgage in which case you will not be able to proceed with your purchase

-Applicants are not prioritised whilst on the Help to Buy South database.
-Once you have put your name forward for a specific property the housing association/developer will prioritise eligible applicants in order of current housing situation and occupancy levels.
+It is important to note that applicants are not prioritised whilst on the Help to Buy South database.
+Once you have put your name forward for a specific property the housing association/developer will prioritise eligible applicants as above.

 You must be able to afford the costs of purchase and demonstrate you are able to sustain the housing and living costs.